EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 ### Explanation ###

-It is often expected that if you can obtain an object of type `T`, then you can name the type `T` as well, this lint attempts to enforce this rule.
+It is often expected that if you can obtain an object of type `T`, then you can name the type `T` as well; this lint attempts to enforce this rule.
 The recommended action is to either reexport the type properly to make it nameable, or document that users are not supposed to be able to name it for one reason or another.